bishtanuj/dataStructure/Graphs/README.md

 ### Representation of Graph
 1. **Adjacency List Representation**
     - An **adjacency list** is a common way to represent graphs in computer science.
 It's particularly useful for sparse graphs (where the number of edges is much smaller than the maximum possible edges).
+    - Here are some key points:
+        1. **Definition**:
+            - An adjacency list represents a graph as an **array of linked lists**.